Eonasdan/tempus-dominus/README.md

 #Notice
 It's a new year and a new start.
 The issue tracker is open again.
-The issue tracker is now soley for bug reports.
+The issue tracker is now solely for bug reports.

 SO: http://stackoverflow.com/tags/eonasdan-datetimepicker